Generic Name: lamotrigine (la MOE tri jeen)

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, depression, anxiety, or if you feel agitated, hostile, restless, hyperactive (mentally or physically), or have thoughts about suicide or hurting yourself.

 Call your doctor at once if you have:

-possible signs of brain inflammation--fever, chills, headache, neck stiffness, increased sensitivity to light, purple spots on the skin, confusion, drowsiness; or
+possible signs of brain inflammation--headache, neck stiffness, increased sensitivity to light, purple spots on the skin, confusion, drowsiness; or

 Common side effects may include: